amazon-ion/ion-go/README.md

 ### Reading and Writing

 For low-level streaming read and write access, use a `Reader` or `Writer`.
-Following example shows how to create a reader, reading values from that reader, and writing them in a writer:
+The following example shows how to create a reader, read values from that reader, and write those values out using a writer:

 ```Go
 func writeFromReaderToWriter(reader Reader, writer Writer) {